TedAlden/antique-web-app/README.md

     sqlite3 database.db < schema.sql
     ```

-4. Create an admin account for the web application and note the email and password (optional).
+4. Optional: Create an admin account for the web application and note the email and password.
 These details can be changed as necessary within the script.

     ```
     python3 create_admin_account.py [EMAIL] [PASSWORD]